franton/Extension-Attributes/README.md

 These are the various extension attributes I use in JAMF's Casper Suite.

-They're pretty simple to use and mainly for reporting or for use with Casper smart groups.
+They're pretty simple to use and mainly for reporting and/or for use with Casper smart groups.